IBM/ibm-spectrum-scale-install-infra/README.md

 Furthermore, upgrades are not currently in scope of this role.
 Spectrum Scale supports rolling online upgrades (by taking down one node at a time), but this requires careful planning and monitoring and might require manual intervention in case of unforeseen problems.

+Furthermore, upgrades are not currently in scope of this role.
+IBM Storage Scale supports rolling online upgrades (by taking down one node at a time), but this requires careful planning and monitoring and might require manual intervention in case of unforeseen problems.

 Troubleshooting
 ---------------

 The roles in this project store configuration files in `/var/mmfs/tmp` on the first host in the play.
-These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain Spectrum Scale commands (again).
-When experiencing problems one can simply delete these configuration files from `/var/mmfs/tmp` in order to clear the cache &mdash; doing so forces re-application of all definitions upon the next run.
-As a downside, the next run may take longer than expected as it might re-run unnecessary Spectrum Scale commands.
+These configuration files are kept to determine if definitions have changed since the previous run, and to decide if it's necessary to run certain IBM Storage Scale commands (again).
+When experiencing problems one can simply delete these configuration files from `/var/mmfs/tmp` in order to clear the cache — doing so forces re-application of all definitions upon the next run.
+As a downside, the next run may take longer than expected as it might re-run unnecessary IBM Storage Scale commands.
 This will automatically re-generate the cache.

 Reporting Issues and Feedback
 -----------------------------